elmar-hinz/TX.esp/Documentation/Considerations.rst

 Good interjection.
 In theory you would use SQL views to provide a comforatable read interface to the database, while stored procedures are rather targeted for write operations.
 The issue with views in MySql is performance.
 Exactly where views start to become ambitious, they lose their ability to access table indexes an slow down matters in MySql.

-This extension |extension_name| places the query results into a temporary table, from where they are rendered by the well known techniques of TypoScript.
-So this temporary talbes are kind of replacement for sucking views in MySql.

 Apart from performance there are some usecases, where views would be limited compared to the possibilities of programmable stored procedures.

-Having said this, there are many usecases, where views are a good choice as long as they can make use of the *merge algorithem* to be more precisely.
-Simply google for it.
+Having said this, there are many usecases, where views are a good choice as long as they can make use of the *merge algorithem*, just to address the most important detail.